1. Install the Lumion plug-in for Revit

 3.2: Surface smoothing:

-- The Surface Smoothing slider lets you define how detailed curvy surfaces should be.
+- The Surface Smoothing slider lets you define how detailed (how many facets) curvy surfaces should be.

 - Setting it to the maximum value can have a serious impact on the time it takes to import the model as well as on performance and render speeds in Lumion.

-- For that reason, we recommend setting the slider to the lowest possible value that still ensures that curvy objects look reasonably smooth.
+- For that reason, we recommend setting the slider to the lowest possible value which still ensures that curvy objects look reasonably smooth.

 3.3: Collect textures: